AEsir777/Review_Mangement_System/README.md

 - [x] add friend sql - Kebing
 - [x] Implement a profile page - Henry
 - [x] Add-friend UI (button) - Henry
-- [X] Fix the UI of the review in production database - Kebing
+- [x] Fix the UI of the review in production database - Kebing
+- [x] Fix the UI of the star distribution - Kebing

 ## TODO
-- [ ] Fix the UI of the star distribution - Kebing
-- [ ] Debug the average star - Kebing
+- [ ] Debug the average star - Johnson
 - [ ] Add photo for Search result page - Henry
 - [ ] friend list on the profile page
 - [ ] add friend function